Scenic Drives in Los Angeles: Drives in the City of Angels

 The Vehicle: 1956 Cadillac Convertible — a classic car for a classic drive.

 The Story: Cruising the Fifth Avenue of the West can be an all day affair — if you do it right.
-Wilshire is undoubtedly the backbone of LA, spanning 16 miles from Downtown to Santa Monica and leading you on a treasure trail of the city’s historic, cultural and architectural roots.
-A drive down Wilshire, one of the most densely populated roads in the city, will take you through several distinct neighborhoods with a variety of ethnic populations and past nearly every architectural style of the 20th century, from Victorian to Gothic to Art Deco.
-Your tour begins Downtown, amid some of the tallest and oldest skyscrapers in the city, and ends with stunning views from the Pacific Coast Highway.
+Wilshire is undoubtedly the backbone of L.A., spanning 16 miles from Downtown to Santa Monica and leading you on a treasure trail of the city’s historic, cultural and architectural roots.
+A drive down Wilshire, one of the most densely populated roads in the city, will take you through several distinct neighborhoods with a variety of cultures and past nearly every architectural style of the 20th century, from Victorian to Gothic to Art Deco.
+Your tour begins Downtown, amid some of the tallest and oldest skyscrapers in the city, and ends with stunning views from Pacific Coast Highway.
 Along the way, you’ll pass the hustle and bustle of Westlake and Koreatown, the sleek condos of the Miracle Mile, the cultural gems of Museum Row and swanky Beverly Hills shopping.